Dissecting Hessian: Understanding Common Structure of Hessian in Neural Networks: Conclusions

 \subsection{Eigenspace Overlap of Different Models}

-Several interesting structures of layer-wise Hessians can be explained using the decoupling conjecture and eigenvalue correspondence.
-Consider models with the same network structure that are trained on the same dataset using different random initializations, despite no obvious similarity between their parameters, we observe surpisingly high overlap between the dominating eigenspace of their layer-wise Hessians.
+Apart from the phenomena that are direct consequences of the decoupling conjecture, we observe another nontrivial phenomenon involving different minima.
+Consider models with the same structure, trained on the same dataset, but using different random initializations, despite no obvious correlation between their parameters, we observe surpisingly high overlap between the dominating eigenspace of some of their layer-wise Hessians.

-\cref{fig:overlap} includes 4 different variants of LeNet5 trained on CIFAR10, 3 different variants of ResNet18 trained on CIFAR100, and 3 different variants of VGG11 trained on CIFAR100.
-For each structural variant, 5 models are trained from independent random initializations.
-We plot the average pairwise overlap between the top eigenspaces of those models' layer-wise Hessians.
-In each figure, we vary the number of output neuron/channels.
-For the same structure, the top eigenspaces of different models exhibits a highly non-trivial overlap which peaks near $m$ \--- the dimension of the layer's output.